mauricioklein/mauricioklein.github.io/about/index.md

 Hello!

-I'm **Mauricio Klein**, computer engineering and software developer with more than 10 years of experience.
+I'm **Mauricio Klein**, computer engineer and software developer with more than 10 years of experience.

 Large experience in web development, specially **Ruby on Rails**, **Golang** and **Java**.